conda/rattler/py-rattler/docs/index.md

         print()

 async def main():
+    # channel to use to get the dependencies
     channel = Channel("conda-forge")

+    # list of dependencies to install in the env
     match_spec = [
         MatchSpec("python ~=3.12.*"),
         MatchSpec("pip"),
         MatchSpec("requests 2.31.0")
     ]

+    # list of platforms to get the repo data
     platforms = [Platform.current(), Platform("noarch")]

     cache_path = "/tmp/py-rattler-cache/"
     env_path = "/tmp/env-path/env"